Ellie Jones

 My journey as a conservationist started with a childhood passion for wildlife, coupled with a fascination with natural processes and landforms.
 Following a first degree in Geography from Cambridge University, I volunteered on practical conservation and research projects in South Africa, Botswana, Mongolia and various parts of the UK before completing an MSc in Ecology at the University of Aberdeen.

-I have worked in the ecology and conservation sector for over 14 years, firstly in ecological consultancy and most recently with Wiltshire Wildlife Trust, where I was responsible for managing a portfolio of nature reserves in the north of the county, including the internationally renowned Clattinger Farm SSSI/SAC, which supports some of the finest floodplain meadows in Europe.
-I have been in post at WWT since September 2021.
+I have worked in the ecology and conservation sector for nearly 20 years, firstly in ecological consultancy and then with Wiltshire Wildlife Trust, where I was responsible for managing a portfolio of nature reserves, including the internationally renowned Clattinger Farm SSSI/SAC, which supports some of the finest floodplain meadows in Europe.
+I have been at WWT since September 2021.

 My professional interests and experience are hugely varied, but I'm a particular fan of evidence-led, landscape-scale conservation.